mailpipe/mailpipe-project/README.md

 >>> ^D
 ```

-Start it as root, and givedrop to your user id form above
+Start it as root, and give the uid and gid to drop to.
 ```
 cd ./maileserver
 $ sudo `which lamson` start -uid 1001 -gid 1001